pnp/blog/content/post/learn-microsoft-graph-toolkit-interactively-with-a-code-tour.md

 By following the instructions in the tour, you gradually extend an empty React app with Microsoft Graph Toolkit turning it into a true Microsoft 365 app.
-What\'s cool about this code tour, is that it puts the code of your app in the center.
-Rather than reading long-form, you\'re in the code and get relevant, and in-place tips for building your app.
+What's cool about this code tour, is that it puts the code of your app in the center.
+Rather than reading long-form, you're in the code and get relevant, and in-place tips for building your app.

-The Microsoft Graph Toolkit React code tour is a great way to quickly experience how you\'d use the toolkit in a React app.
-We\'d love it if you gave it a try and told us what you think.
+The Microsoft Graph Toolkit React code tour is a great way to quickly experience how you'd use the toolkit in a React app.
+We'd love it if you gave it a try and told us what you think.
 Shall we consider building tours for other technologies and scenarios?